MohamedAbouzid1/EEI-Networks/PROJECT_SUMMARY.md

 ## Project Overview

-This thesis project implements a comprehensive four-pipeline approach for constructing and expanding Human Exon-Exon Interaction (EEI) networks through evolutionary conservation analysis.
-The work extends the original research on cancer-related protein complex interface aberrations by leveraging structural data from multiple eukaryote species.
+This thesis project implements a comprehensive five-pipeline approach for constructing and expanding Human Exon-Exon Interaction (EEI) networks through evolutionary conservation analysis.
+The work extends the original research on cancer-related protein complex interface aberrations by leveraging structural data from multiple eukaryote species and comprehensive analysis frameworks.

 ## Research Motivation